Divad614/Calculator_JS/README.md

 ## Installation:

-1. Simply Install the 3 index files and run the HTML!
+1. Simply Install the 3  files (HTML, JS, CSS) and run the HTML!

 ## Features: